How Does Core Web Vitals Affect SEO Ranking Factor?

 3. How can I improve my core web vitals?

-To improve your core web vitals, you can focus on optimizing several factors.
-These include page loading speed, reducing Cumulative Layout Shift (CLS), and enhancing interactivity on your website.
+To improve your core web vitals, you can focus on optimizing several factors, such as page loading speed, reducing Cumulative Layout Shift (CLS), and enhancing interactivity.
+Investing in Optimizing your website can be cost-effective, as addressing website development costs during redesigns or updates helps avoid potential pitfalls and ensures better performance metrics and ROI.

 4. Why are core web vitals important for SEO?